RaymiiOrg/remys_fast_mqtt_logger/README.md

 ## Features
 - Connects to an MQTT broker with user authentication (username and password).
+- Connects to an MQTT broker using client certificates.
 - Subscribes to a topic (`#` by default, can be customized via argument).
 - Logs received MQTT messages to **syslog** with customizable log **facility**.
 - Optionally logs messages to **stdout**.